wahyush04/CV_Flutter_Contribution/README.md

 # cv_flutter_contribution

-Hacktoberfest Contribution
+Hacktoberfest 2021 Contribution

-# Cara Berpartisipasi
+Contribute your best profile pages with flutter

+# HOW TO CONTRIBUTE

 1. Fork
 2. Clone
-3. Add List Profile di Home.dart
+3. Add List Profile at Home.dart
 4. Add dart file with your cv
 5. push dan pull request